jaydenaleung/hackpad/README.md

 - Top plate, black
 - Bottom case, titled, yellow
 - 3.4mm holes for 3mm bolts and heatset inserts (inserts go on the bottom)
-- See picture for reference!
+- See pictures above for reference!

 ## Electronics/PCB
 - Used KiCAD